Howard Andrew Knox: Civilian career

 Before long, Knox's tests became well known among medical doctors and psychologists throughout the United States.
 Other physicians at Ellis Island also published similar articles expressing concerns similar to Knox's regarding the cultural sensitivity of many of the established intelligence tests, indicating that he was not alone in his concerns.
 Yet, Knox left Ellis Island in May 1916, and did not return to the field of intelligence testing.

 In 1916, Knox remarried to a woman named Maka Harper.
-He and his new wife took a short honeymoon, and during this time he resigned from Ellis Island.
+They took a short honeymoon, and during this time he resigned from Ellis Island.
 He moved back to Ashtabula, Ohio, where he had lived until the age of nine.
 He lived here for a short time and then moved to Skillman, New Jersey to take a position as the clinical director in the New Jersey State Village for Epileptics.
 He worked here for five months, after which he opened a private practice in Hudson City, New Jersey.
 In 1922, he and his family moved to New Hampton, New Jersey, where he lived until he died of arteriosclerosis in 1949.